team4kira/Deploying-FortiGate-VM-on-Linux-with-KVM-QEMU-and-virt-manager/README.md

 5. Browse to and select fortios.qcow2.
 6. Select a generic Linux operating-system profile, such as Generic Linux 2022 or the nearest generic option.
 7. Set the VM resources:
-o	Memory: 2048 MiB
+o	Memory:2048 MiB
-o	CPUs: 1
+o	CPUs:1
 8. Set a descriptive VM name, for example:
-FortiGate-VM
+9. FortiGate-VM

-9. Select Customize configuration before install.
+10. Select Customize configuration before install.
-10. Click Finish.
+11. Click Finish.
 The permanent evaluation license is intentionally resource-limited.
 Keep the VM at 1 vCPU and 2 GB RAM or less.
 6. Configure the VM Before First Boot
 In the customization window, verify the following settings before starting the VM.
 Virtual disk
-	Source: fortios.qcow2
+·	Source: fortios.qcow2
-	Disk format: qcow2
+·	Disk format: qcow2
-	Disk bus: VirtIO, where available
+·	Disk bus: VirtIO, where available
-	Boot order: the FortiGate disk must be the first boot device Network adapter
+·	Boot order: the FortiGate disk must be the first boot device Network adapter
-	Network source: Virtual network default: NAT
+·	Network source: Virtual network default: NAT
-	Device model: VirtIO
+·	Device model: VirtIO
-	Link state: connected / active
+·	Link state: connected / active
 Use only one network adapter initially.
 FortiGate recognizes it as port1.
 Firmware
-	Start with default BIOS/legacy firmware.
+·	Start with default BIOS/legacy firmware.
-	If the VM does not boot, confirm that the virtual disk is first in boot order and try BIOS/legacy firmware instead of UEFI.
+·	If the VM does not boot, confirm that the virtual disk is first in boot order and try BIOS/legacy firmware instead of UEFI.
 Click Apply if that button appears, then click Begin Installation or Run.
 7. First Console Login
 Wait for the console prompt: